Sumatran tiger

 HABITAT AND DIET

 There are currently six subspecies of tigers, each living in different habitats: flooded mangrove forests, arid forests, tropical forests, and taiga.
-The different subspecies are found in small areas of Asia, India, and Russia.
+The different subspecies live in small areas of Asia, India, and Russia.
 The largest subspecies lives in snowy areas of Russia.
 The smallest and darkest subspecies is found farther south, in the jungles of Indonesia.
 Female tigers are always smaller than males.

 Young Amur or Siberian tiger in the snow